 The Oakland Literacy Coalition is a network of literacy service providers, foundations, businesses and city and school district officials convened by the Rogers Family Foundation in 2008.
 The coalition partnered with Mayor Jean Quan’s Office to garner widespread support in developing Oakland Reads 2020, an early literacy campaign the city launched to pursue the goals of the national campaign.

 The Grade-Level Reading Campaign “has had a tremendous impact on us and helped us galvanize a range of players from the mayor to government agencies and community organizations,” says Cassie Perham, director of literacy grants at the Rogers Family Foundation.
-“It encouraged us to put a stake in the ground and set a goal to ensure that 85 percent of our third graders are reading proficiently in 2020,” up from 42 percent in 2011.
-Currently, only 33 percent of children from low-income families read proficiently.
+“It encouraged us to put a stake in the ground and set a goal to ensure that 85% of our third graders are reading proficiently in 2020,” up from 42% in 2011.
+Currently, only 33% of children from low-income families read proficiently.
 “It’s not about winning an award but about how we as a community can come together to meet this goal.”

 Brookfield is one of 10 East Bay schools served by the Super Stars Literacy program, which coaches AmeriCorps members and other community volunteers to inundate underperforming children from kindergarten through second grade with tutoring during and after school.
-Some 60 to 80 percent of participants accelerate their reading progress by at least one grade level each year.
+Some 60% to 80% of participants accelerate their reading progress by at least one grade level each year.
 The program also works with parents and takes them on educational field trips with their children.